andrmoel/astronomy-bundle-js/README.md

 const moon = createMoon();

 const distance = moon.getDistanceToEarth();
+const delta = moon.getAngularDiameter();
 ```

-The result should be between 363300 km and 405500 km.
+The result should be between 363300 km and 405500 km.\
+The angular diameter is about 32'

 **Example 2**: Get the distance of the moon for 05 June 2017 at 20:30 UTC